inginerie-software-22-23/proiect-inginerie-software-mandat/README.md

 6️⃣ Predecscu Denisa

-**MANDAT.io** is an all-in-one mentor-student matchmaking platform.
+👨‍💻 **MANDAT.io** is an all-in-one mentor-student matchmaking platform.
-The mentors(professors)are college students who teach school students.
+The mentors (professors) are college students who teach school students.
 When a user registers to the platform, they have the option to be either a mentor or a student.
 As a student, you have the ability to search for a new mentor based on the following filters: